BLOCKvIO/web-face-sdk/README.md

 #### Performing an Action

-You are able to perform an action on a vAtom.
-Currently this is restricted to the backing vAtom.
+Perform an action on a the backing vAtom by providing an action payload.

+Restriction: Only permitted on the backing vAtom.
 >Providing an id that is not the backing vAtom will cause an error to be thrown.

 ```